Keith Brown (ice hockey): Playing career

-Brown was drafted seventh overall by the Blackhawks in the 1979 NHL Entry Draft.
-Boston Bruins' general manager Harry Sinden was eager to select Brown with Boston's eighth overall pick, but had to change his plans when Brown was selected by Chicago.
-Sinden's "Plan B" ended up being future Hall Of Fame defenceman Raymond Bourque, who was selected by Boston immediately after Brown.
+Brown was drafted as the seventh overall pick by the Black Hawks in the 1979 NHL entry draft.
+Reportedly, Boston Bruins general manager Harry Sinden was eager to select Brown with Boston's eighth overall pick but had to change his plans when Brown was selected by Chicago.
+Sinden's "Plan B" ended up being future Hall Of Fame defenceman Ray Bourque, who was selected by Boston immediately after Brown.

-Known for his competitiveness, Brown helped Chicago reach the Stanley Cup finals in 1992.
+Known for his competitiveness, Brown helped Chicago reach the Stanley Cup Final in 1992.
 Late in his career, Brown was dealt to the expansion Florida Panthers in exchange for Darin Kimble.
 He played 876 career NHL games, scoring 68 goals and 274 assists for 342 points.

 Personal life

 According to a 2006 issue of The Hockey News, Brown currently lives in Georgia, working as a network analyst.
 He has been married to wife Debbie for 27 years, and has four children: Cody, Katie, Christy, and Casey.
 His charities include Hockey Ministries International and Christian Missions.